ag999git/python-book-2026/chapter-1-Python-Basics-I/Chapter-1-Jupyter-NB-basics.md

 ##### 1.3.1 METHOD 1: Use Start Menu

-1. Press Start.
+1. Press `Start`.

-2. Search Anaconda Navigator.
+2. Search `Anaconda Navigator`.

 3. Open it.

-4. On the home screen, click Launch under Jupyter Notebook.
+4. On the home screen, click `Launch` under Jupyter Notebook.

 ✔ This opens Jupyter Notebook in your browser.